Digital-Infrastructures-Research/RG-Message-Framing-Sports-Betting/README.md

 This repository contains the analysis code for:

-> [Manuscript title and author list — insert on deposit]
+> Evaluating Responsible-Gambling Message Framing Across Segments of High-Loss Online Sports Bettors: Evidence From Two Naturalistic Randomized Field Experiments
 > Psychology of Addictive Behaviors (submitted)

 ## Data availability

-Participant-level data used in this study were provided by Norsk Tipping (the Norwegian state-owned gambling operator) under a data-sharing agreement that does not permit public redistribution. **Raw or cleaned participant data are not included in this repository.**
+Participant-level data used in this study were provided by Norsk Tipping (the Norwegian state-owned gambling operator) under a data-sharing agreement that does not permit public redistribution.
+Raw or cleaned participant data are not included in this repository.

 The notebooks below take the analysis-ready files (`P10_final.csv` for Experiment 1, `P11_final.csv` for Experiment 2) as their starting point and